H.R. 3268: Federal Bird Safe Buildings Act of 2025

 6

-The bill exempts buildings or sites listed or eligible for listing on the National Register of Historic Places, as well as the White House and its grounds, the Supreme Court building and its grounds, and the United States Capitol and any building on the Capitol grounds.
+The rules do not apply to properties listed or eligible for the National Register of Historic Places, nor to the White House, the Supreme Court building, or the U.S. Capitol and their grounds.

 Who benefits from H.R.
 3268?

-Managers would get a single design guide from the Administrator of General Services, distributed to all Federal agencies, subagencies, and departments with independent leasing authority and updated on a regular basis.
+Instead of guessing, they would get a single GSA design guide distributed to every federal agency with independent leasing authority and updated on a regular basis.

-They would gain yearly accountability because the Administrator must certify compliance to Congress and file an annual report not later than October 1 of each fiscal year with both compliance data and bird-fatality assessments.
+They would get yearly accountability: the GSA must certify compliance and file an annual October 1 report with both compliance data and bird-fatality assessments.

 Who is affected by H.R.
 3268?